Hazmat paint Storage lockers

 Paint storage requirements are based on flammability and flash points.
 Oil-based paints are considered flammable, while latex-based paints are not considered flammable.
 NFPA considers paints to be a Category 3 Flammable Substance, the latter classification having a flash point that ranges from 73°F to 140°F

-- Paint fines can reach up to $250,000 per violation - per a day
+- Paint fines of up to $250,000 per violation – per a day

 - Risking your employee’s health and life from improper storage